 Our findings suggest that the service quality dimensions are not appropriate for measuring service quality in India.
 If these dimensions were applicable, then Model I and Model II would have shown a good fit.
-Even the revised model with three dimensions as first order factors determining service quality indicate a poor fit.
+Even the revised model with three dimensions as first-order factors determining service quality indicates a poor fit.
 The Indian consumer does not perceive service quality dimensions similar to the shopper in the US or other countries where RSQS is considered.
-This reiterates our initial notion that measures developed internationally are of little use in determining service quality perceptions of Indian shoppers.
+This reiterates our initial notion that measures developed internationally are of little use in determining service quality perceptions of the Indian shoppers.

-Assessing the Structure of the Six Sub-Dimensions
+Assessing the Structure of the Six Sub-dimensions

-For Model III, since the key for combining items was not provided by Dabholkar, Thorpe and Rentz (1996), it was decided to create a specific item-combination for this study as per their specifications and using the random process suggested by them.
-Thus items were randomly selected and added to create two indicator variables for each sub-dimension.
+Considering that the key for combining items was not provided by Dabholkar, Thorpe and Rentz (1996) for Model III, it was decided to create a specific item-combination for this study as per their specifications and using the random process suggested by them.
+Thus, the items were randomly selected and added to create two-indicator variables for each sub-dimension.
 The key to the combination is provided in Figure 4.

-The AMOS output returned an inadmissible solution for Model 3 (Figure 4) testing subdimensions as first order factors.
-The implied covariance matrix was not positive definite as the correlation estimates (Table 4) for three associations between latent constructs was greater than 1.
+The AMOS output returned an inadmissible solution for Model III (Figure 4) testing sub-dimensions as first-order factors.
+The implied covariance matrix was not positive definite as the correlation estimates (Table 4) for three associations between the latent constructs were greater than 1.